giry-dev/mangrove-docs/docs/developers/SDK/guides/snipe-offer.md

   posthookFailures: [],
 ```

 If the transaction failed, it is most likely that the account that posted the offer (the maker) couldn't complete the transaction.
-Because of this we will receive a %%bounty|bounty%% for making an offer fail.
+Because of this we will receive a [bounty](/docs/developers/terms/bounty.md) for making an offer fail.
 If sniped your own offer after following the [Post a simple offer](../getting-started/basic-offer.md) and it failed, then you most likely lack the DAI to fulfil the offer - try minting some.

 ```bash title="Snipe failed because of maker"
     events: [ [Object], [Object], [Object], [Object] ]